92xianshen/Convolutional-AutoEncoders/README.md

 # Convolutional-AutoEncoders
-This repository subsumes the code for Convolutional AutoEncoders Network implemented using Lasagne framework
+This repository subsumes the code for Convolutional AutoEncoders Network implemented using Lasagne framework for MNIST database.